 Thanks a million for giving your precious time, energy, and goodwill to make life brighter and better for street children.
-If you are planning to run a StarGazer Fundraiser, use the sponsorship form we've included in this pack, to help you keep track of every penny.
+If you are planning to run a StarGazer FundRaiser, use the sponsorship form we've included in this pack, to help you keep track of every penny.

-Alternatively, why not set up a Just Giving Page or Facebook Fundraiser?
+Alternatively, why not set up a personalised Virgin Money Giving page?